SimonBrenninger/ddca_ss2025/lib/rv_sys/doc.md

   For C-programs the [`rv_c.mk`](sdk/rv_c.mk) file must be included and additionally, the source files and the target elf file name must be specified using the `SRC_FILES` and `ELF_NAME` Make variables.
   A basic example is the [`uart_loopback`](testcases/c/uart_loopback/Makefile) testcase.

-- *RISC-V Testcase (RVTC)* Makefile: This is another Makefile containing a series of Make variables that provide information for the actual simulation.
+- *RISC-V Testcase (RVTC) Makefile*: This is another Makefile containing a series of Make variables that provide information for the actual simulation.
   Its filename must end in `rvtc.mk`.
 We recommend naming this file after the testcase folder it resides in (e.g., `mytestcase.rvtc.mk`).
   The RVTC Makefile must first annouce the testcase name to the test framework by appending a unique name to the `RV_TESTCASES` Make variable (e.g., `RV_TESTCASES+=MYTESTCASE`).
   All other variables that are set in the file must then be prefixed with this name (e.g., setting the `TB` variable below actually requires you to set `MYTESTCASE_TB=some_tb`).